Change accessibility Google translate Change contrast Font size

 • Monthly – portable fire equipment visual check.

-In addition to the fire equipment testing Longhurst Group will instruct a suitably qualified contractor to undertake servicing of equipment.
-The Frequency of the servicing will be:
+In addition to the fire equipment testing Longhurst Group will instruct a suitably qualified contractor to undertake serving of equipment.
+The frequency of servicing will be:

 • 6 monthly – servicing of fire alarm systems.